sincyjoseph/Network-Security-Interview-questions-and-answers/README.md

 | supports routing   | Non routable          |
 | Large network      | small network         |
 | more confiugration | no configuration      |

+## 10. What is full form of PING ?
+Answer : Packet Internet Network Gopher

+# BASICS OF NETWORKING